Sustainability

 6 Steps Towards Sustainability in the Cleaning Industry

-- Commit to sustainability: Commitment to sustainability must start at the top, meaning senior executives must buy in to the initiative.
+- Commit to sustainability: Commitment has to start at the top.
+Senior executives need to buy in before anything else moves.

-- Write it down: Documenting a sustainability program greatly increases its chances of success by helping everyone understand the program’s objectives, ensuring accountability and creating a culture of sustainability.
+- Write it down: Documenting the program sharply improves its odds of success — it makes the objectives clear, fixes accountability, and builds a culture of sustainability.

-- Monitor: Monitoring resource consumption helps companies ensure they don’t backslide on their sustainability measures, and also demonstrates measurable progress towards the ultimate goals.
+- Monitor: Watching resource consumption keeps companies from backsliding and shows measurable progress toward the goals.

-- Set goals: Establishing goals that are realistic without being overly conservative is particularly important at the beginning of a sustainability project.
-It will also encourage participants to find new ways to reduce waste.
+- Set goals: Targets that are realistic but not too cautious matter most at the start of a project.
+They also push people to find fresh ways to cut waste.

 How ToolSense Improves Your Asset Lifecycle Processes